NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP5/How-does-it-work.page.md

 Details on how to develop to use this API and onboard to use it in production, are provided in the links above.

 For this application the Service Type search will be used:
-<a href="https://digital.nhs.uk/developer/api-catalogue/directory-of-services-urgent-and-emergency-care-rest#get-/services/byServiceType/-caseId-/-postcode-/-searchDistance-/-gppracticeId-/-age-/-gender-/-disposition-/-serviceTypeIds-/-numberPerType-" target="_blank">Search by Service Type | docs-dos-api (developer.nhs.uk).</a>
+<a href="https://digital.nhs.uk/developer/api-catalogue/directory-of-services-urgent-and-emergency-care-rest#get-/services/byServiceType/-caseId-/-postcode-/-searchDistance-/-gppracticeId-/-age-/-gender-/-disposition-/-serviceTypeIds-/-numberPerType-" target="_blank">Search by Service Type.</a>

 #### Guidance on how to call the DoS API